European Psychiatric Association 18th meeting in Gothenburg

 We flew from London Gatwick on Tuesday 29th November in time for registration on Wednesday 30th.
 I was really excited to attend this conference, it is my first overseas conference with King's College London (KCL).

 The conference started with registration in the early afternoon, after collecting the conference programme I was spoilt for choice with the wide range of presentations, posters and key note speeches over the next few days.
 I spent the first hour reviewing the talks of interest to me and getting to know the layout of the venue.
 The first session of the conference was the Conference Welcome, which was the general housekeeping and welcome messages etc. After the welcome, it was time to get things going with two keynotes.

-The highlight was from Professor Matthew Hotopf, who is the directory of the Biomedical Research Centre (BRC) at King's College London.
+The highlight was from Professor Matthew Hotopf, who is the director of the Biomedical Research Centre (BRC) at King's College London.
 Matthew focused on the research currently being undertaken at the BRC, importance of Big Data and Internet of Things.
 After the keynotes we were treated to a delightful coffee break, with a wide selection of cakes and pastries, possible one of the best coffee breaks I have had at a conference.
 After the coffee break it was time for the oral presentations which were split across 2 rooms and 12 talks.
 Key highlights session were:

 - "Integrating mental health into primary care for post-conflict populations in Northern Sri Lanka (COMGAP-S)" by Doherty et al.

 - "Trajectories of neighbourhood cohesion in childhood, and psychotic and depressive symptoms at age 13 and 18 years" by Solmi et al.